CaptJakk/captjakk.com/posts/2019-05-12-practical-intro-eff.md

 So given that you're building software for them in the first place, why would you spend any time on the implementation details before getting the high level semantics down right?

-Of course that stuff still has to get done before you can actually ship the code but a demo is worth a thousand requirements meetings.
+Of course, that stuff still has to get done before you can actually ship the code, but a demo is worth a thousand requirements meetings.
 People realistically don't know what they want until they see it, so can we somehow show them a version of what the system will look like before we get to all the grimy engineering details of making it fault tolerant, performant, etc.?